 This step-by-step approach also provides the structure for a Strategic Empty Homes Framework template document, which local authorities can use as the basis for developing an effective written strategy.
-The template should therefore be used in parallel with this advisory guidance and is available in Appendix 1: Strategic Empty Homes Framework Template.
+The template should therefore be used in parallel with this advisory guidance.

-Setting out the policy agenda for Empty Homes
+Set out the policy agenda for Empty Homes

 Set out the policy context (both nationally and locally) that either supports or benefits from tackling Empty Homes.
-This is instrumental in defining where shared policy agendas could be used to develop partnerships or mainstream activity
+This is instrumental in defining where shared policy agendas could be used to develop partnerships or mainstream activity.